Procrastination: Widespread Among Us

 - Become conscious of what triggers it – If you don’t know what activates your procrastination, you can’t devise strategies to avert it.

-In the next three posts, entitled “How Do I Procrastinate?
+In the next four posts, entitled “How Do I Procrastinate?
 Let Me Count the Ways,” ” Why Do I Procrastinate?
-Let Me Count the Whys,” and “What Triggers My Procrastination?
+Let Me Count the Whys – Part 1 and 2,” and “What Triggers My Procrastination?
 Let Me Count the Whens” we’ll take a look at these issues.
 In subsequent posts we’ll talk about overcoming procrastination.